 Price and Value

-The Amazon Echo costs $179, while the Google Home costs $129.
-No contest there, but Amazon is also selling the Echo Dot for $49 and the Tap for $129, and there are several third-party speakers (such as the $49 Fabriq) that also come with Amazon’s voice assistant.
+The Amazon Echo costs $179 (although it's being discontinued; the second-gen Echo will cost just $99), while the Google Home costs $129.
+No contest there, but Amazon has a suite of other Alexa-enabled devices, including the Echo Dot ($49), the Tap ($129), the Echo Show, and coming soon, several other devices; not to mention there are several third-party speakers (such as the $49 Fabriq) that also come with Amazon’s voice assistant.

 Google Home costs less than the Echo, but Amazon offers more options for getting Alexa into your home.